 The therapist remembers how the reactions of the children were always immediate and positive: they would reach out to the mat, stand on it, lay down on top of it, even roll it around their bodies.

 There were many exciting developments following exposure to the mat but one of the most remarkable happened with at 2 and a half-year-old who visited from a distant country with his parents.
 He stood on the mat almost for the entire time of the training session with the family.
 The same evening, he said his first word.

 This also helps with speech

 The connection between the strong, interesting and independent tactile experience and speech is clear: on the map of the brain the centers for speech are neighbors to the foot and the hand in the tactile processing area.
 A very novel and rich experience had unlocked a process in verbal communication.

 - Go to your local store and buy a green, gray or brown doormat, as close as possible to the picture for this article.
 Any deviation from this ideal tool will make it less useful.
 Avoid using the short, fake grass that is often installed around swimming pools.

 - Leave it out and available in any room where the child likes to play, maybe in front of the TV, or anywhere she likes to spend time.

 Remember to not even mention the mat, but do step on it occasionally yourself to let the child know that it is safe and fine to touch it, and then wait for them to explore it.

 You will observe how quickly the child will grow to love walking on the mat, sitting on it, or rubbing her hands on it.
-This tool is inexpensive and will bring great benefits, including having a soothing effect in intense moments of anxiety.
+This tool is inexpensive and will bring great benefits, including having a soothing effect in intense moments of emotional dysregulation.

 - Preliminary evaluation of podotactile feedback in sighted and blind users.